cosmos/sdk-tutorials/academy/2-main-concepts/accounts.md

 ## Public keys

 Public keys are generally not used to reference accounts (see the following section, *Address*).
 Public keys do exist and they are accessible through the [`cryptoTypes.PubKey`](https://github.com/cosmos/cosmos-sdk/blob/9fd866e3820b3510010ae172b682d71594cd8c14/crypto/types/types.go#L9) interface.
-This facilitates operations which developers may find useful. such as signing off-chain messages or using a public key for other out-of-band operations.
+This facilitates operations which developers may find useful, such as signing off-chain messages or using a public key for other out-of-band operations.

 ## Address